 Steve "Guinsoo" Feak, creator of Defense of the Ancients, a very popular Warcraft 3 mod, became a designer for Riot Games' League of Legends.
 Steve "Pendragon" Mescon, creator of the DotA fansite www.dota-allstars.com, became the Director of Community Relations at Riot Games.
 As mentioned in the section on Valve, Dota developer IceFrog, who keeps his real name private, was hired to work on Valve's Dota 2.

-id's ranks consist of many developers who started out modding for Wolfenstein 3D, Doom and Quake such as Tim Willits, lead designer of Doom 3 and creative director of the company, who started off his career making custom levels for the original Doom and getting noticed by id.
+id's ranks consist of many developers who started out modding for Wolfenstein 3-D, Doom and Quake such as Tim Willits, lead designer of Doom³ and creative director of the company, who started off his career making custom levels for the original Doom and getting noticed by id.

 Before joining Konami and making a name for himself as the character and mechanical designer for the Metal Gear series, Yoji Shinkawa was a big fan of Gradius.
 When working on mechanical designs for the second Zone of the Enders game, he went on to include Gradius's flagship, the Vic Viper, as a Transforming Mecha, having always imagined the two protruding front sections of the ship as a mech's legs.

-Epic Games, which is still one of the biggest examples about hiring people from their own community.
-Look at the Unreal page for the details.
 Another example would be Lusted, long time Total War modder and author of one of Medieval 2's largest mods, who was hired by Creative Assembly to work on their next TW game.

 Neverwinter Nights is all about its custom editor.
 BioWare regularly skims the community for their most famous works and offers them jobs.
 Some groups formed around mod-making may also develop into studios, such as Ossian Studios.